mkopylec/charon-spring-boot-starter/README.md

 ```

 ### Retrying
-By default there is only a one attempt to forward request.
+By default there is only one attempt to forward request.
 To change the maximum number of attempts set an appropriate configuration property:

 ```yaml